 The right skills and attitude towards work can help you sail through your daily hiatus more confidently and efficiently.
 That’s why it takes thorough learning, honing, and developing before becoming one of the best in your industry and reap the rewards card later.

 Luckily, it takes 5 tips to help you build that edge:

 1. Gain as much experience as you can.

 Internships are one of the most important details on your resume.
 If you can land an internship with a stellar company such as hotels in Amsterdam – with great roles and responsibilities, it’s highly likely you’ll be absorbed in their professional team or earn a spot with the other companies of its caliber.

 You can also attend many events, training, discussions, and activities related to your course.
 These things can help you learn, socialize, and decide which career pathway works best for you.

 2. Improve your writing abilities.

 Writing is an important facet in any communication-related jobs.
 There are lots of reports to do, campaigns to pitch in, or brands to market.
-With the advent of social media, it is even more important to write creatively and capture a reader’s attention in a short time.
+With the advent of social media and or internet, it is even more important to write creatively and capture a reader’s attention in a short time.

 4. Build a network of professionals.